AshenLayla/yfinance_data/README.md

 1. Run `book_data_sp500_yfinance.py` to download and save book data for all S&P 500 companies.
 This will create separate Excel files for each company.
 2. Run `market_data_sp500_yfinance.py` to download and save historical market data for all S&P 500 companies.
 This will create a single Excel file with separate tabs for each company.
+3. Run `macro data_yfinance.py`to download and save historical macro data.
+The data is saved in one .csv.

 ## Note

 * Make sure to install the required libraries using `pip install pandas yfinance requests-cache`.
 * The scripts use a cached session to avoid hitting the Yahoo Finance API rate limits.
 The cache is stored in a file named `yfinance.cache`.
 * The scripts may take some time to complete, depending on the number of companies and the amount of data being downloaded.
+* This is US only, might need adjustements for analysis other countries.